 Professional Licensing Section, P.O.
 Box 430, Dover, DE 19903

 Note: Other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
 Check the state licensing website for the most up-to-date list of requirements and more information.

 Delaware does not have reciprocity agreements with any other states.
-If you plan to work as a private investigator in the state, you need to apply for a Delaware license.
+You must apply for a Delaware license to work as a private investigator.

 Delaware Private Investigator Associations

 Join the state’s investigator association, the Delaware Association of Detective Agencies (DADA), to network with others in the industry.